Shourya (2016 film)

-Shourya is a 2016 Telugu romantic thriller film directed by K. Dasaradh.
+Shourya is a 2016 Telugu romantic thriller film directed by Dasaradh.
 The film stars Manchu Manoj and Regina Cassandra in the lead roles.
 Shourya marks the second collaboration between Dasaradh and Manoj, following their first film Sri in 2005.
-The film was released worldwide on 4 March 2016, but it received negative reviews and performed poorly at the box office.
+The film was released worldwide on 4 March 2016 to negative reviews and performed poorly at the box office.

 Plot

 Shourya and Netra are in love, but their relationship faces opposition from Netra's father and uncle.
 Determined to be together, they plan to elope and travel to the UK.
 Before their departure, they stop at Netra's village to spend the night at the village temple.
 During the night, an attempt is made on Netra's life, and Shourya is wrongly implicated in the crime.
 The police take the case seriously due to Netra's father being a Member of Parliament (MP), and Shourya is arrested and interrogated.

 During the interrogation, Shourya recounts how he and Netra met and fell in love.
 While receiving treatment for her injuries, Netra dies in the hospital.
 Shourya is taken to court, where he initially confesses to killing her, claiming that Netra had betrayed him by agreeing to marry another man and meeting him secretly.
 He fabricates a story, leading the police to Netra's uncle's factory, where they discover multiple bodies, including those of Netra's sister and her husband.
 Netra's uncle admits to the murders, citing political motivations, and is arrested by the police.

 Krishna Prasad, a detective, concludes that Shourya orchestrated the entire situation, creating false stories to implicate Netra's father and uncle.
 He also deduces that Netra is still alive.
-Krishna Prasad decides to spare Shourya from mprizzing the girl, recognising that he ultimately did the right thing.
+Krishna Prasad decides to spare Shourya from imprisoning the girl, recognising that he ultimately did the right thing.
 In the end, Shourya and Netra are reunited and live happily.